jmyers7/book/chapters/08-more-prob.md

 You can see that the dataset has not changed its shape---it has only shifted so that its mean (represented by the magenta dot) is at the origin $(0,0)$.

-The reason that we center the data is because it allows us to conveniently rephrase our observations above in terms of signs:
+The reason that we center the data is that it allows us to conveniently rephrase our observations above in terms of signs:

 > Let $(x,y)$ be an observation of a **centered** two-dimensional random vector $(X,Y)$
 > 1. If the observed values of $(X,Y)$ cluster along a line of _positive_ slope, then $x$ and $y$ tend to have the same sign, i.e., $xy>0$.